 The I/O indicators show grey when the I/O is inactive.

-When an active input is applied they show green.
-Red indicates an active output from the module.
+Red indicates an active input/output.
 The I/O's are clickable just like the relay buttons to turn them on and off.

-The first 4 of the 8 counters are shown, together with their capture registers.
+The screen shows the first four of the eight available counters and their capture registers.